-If you’re a fan of Mexican Street Corn, you’ll LOVE this on-the-cob version!
-It’s a zesty Mexican-style of the classic Corn on the Cob.
+If you’re a fan of Mexican Street Corn (aka Esquites), you’ll LOVE this on-the-cob version!
+It’s a flavorful, addicting Mexican-style of the classic Corn on the Cob, and it’s a family favorite.

-Mexican corn on the cob (aka Elote) is one of our family’s FAVORITE side dishes that pairs perfectly with our favorite Mexican meals.
-It’s slathered in seasoned mayo with a hint of lime with spice from chile powder and topped with cotija cheese making it beyond flavorful.
+This Mexican Corn on the Cob (aka Elote) is smoky, creamy, and loaded with loads of flavor, making it the ultimate summer side dish.
+It’s slathered in seasoned mayo with a hint of lime, with spice from chile powder, and topped with Cotija cheese, making it SO delicious.

 With a quick prep, it’s ready in only 15 minutes, so it’s an easy addition.
-Plus, our kids can customize their corn – add more spice or make it extra cheesy.
+Plus, our kids can customize their corn… just add more spice or make it extra cheesy.

-We love this corn for so many reasons, but mostly because it’s delicious and quite addicting – trust us, it will disappear in minutes!
-For similar flavors, we also love Esquites and Mexican Street Corn.
+We love this corn for so many reasons, but mostly because it’s delicious and quite addictive; trust us, it will disappear in minutes!
+For similar flavors, we also love Mexican Corn Salad and Mexican Street Corn Pasta Salad.

 Why we think you’ll love it: